-Lawrence C. Freudinger Lawrence C. Freudinger is the Chief Information Officer at NASA's Dryden Flight Research Center, Edwards, Calif.
-In that role, he has overarching responsibility for ensuring alignment of the science and engineering, project management, and business management applications with NASA Enterprise Architecture and standards.
+Lawrence C. Freudinger Lawrence C. Freudinger is the Chief Information Officer at NASA's Armstrong Flight Research Center, Edwards, CA. In that role, he has overarching responsibility for ensuring alignment of the science and engineering, project management, and business management applications with NASA Enterprise Architecture and standards.

 Freudinger also guides the Center Chief Information Officer organization in providing consistent, quality services, aligning technology with mission requirements and ensuring compliance with policy.
-In addition to being the Chief Information Officer, Freudinger also serves as the Chief Technology Officer for Information Technology and is the branch chief for the Information Services Branch at NASA Dryden.
+In addition to being the Chief Information Officer, Freudinger also serves as the branch chief for the Information Services Branch at NASA Armstrong.

 In his concurrent role as Chief Technology Officer for Information Technology, he is responsible for evolving enterprise and information technology architecture toward new capabilities and services that increase value for customers and stakeholders.
 In that role he conceives, advocates and directs projects in areas concerning sensor webs, network computing, wireless communications and productivity for multiple distributed teams in collaborative computing environments.
 His vision for cyber-infrastructure supporting network-centric testing is oriented toward a global-reach test range with intelligent observation capabilities.